suzcho123/alex-online-shopping-assistant/README.md

 Features:

- - Conversational shopping assistant (Alex)
+ - Conversational shopping assistant (FashionFindr )
  - Retrieves relevant products from a dress catalog based on Amazon.com listings
  - Strictly constrained to catalog data (no hallucinations)
  - Prompt-engineered system role for controlled responses